Ice Dam Prevention: The Importance of Ventilation

 How do you know if ventilation is a problem for your home?
 Well, ice dams are a strong sign that something is amiss.
 Other signs of roof ventilation issues are:

 All of these items can indicate concerns with your roof’s ventilation.
-Mildew and discoloration are often one of the earliest clues that there’s a ventilation problem.
-Paint that chips, bubbles or cracks, is another strong marker.
+Mildew and discoloration are often among the earliest clues that there’s a ventilation problem.
+Paint that chips, bubbles, or cracks is another strong marker.
 Usually, by the time wood has been harmed or you notice leaks, the damage is already quite significant.

 Pay attention to changes in your home’s exterior or interior.
 Often ventilation issues slowly erode your house’s appearance, so they might not be noticeable at first.
 Ice damming is a strong indicator that something is wrong, and it’s time to have your house examined by a professional.